 Usually macaroni al ferretto is seasoned with a pork, veal or sausage sauce.

 INGREDIENTS FOR 4 PEOPLE:

-for each 100 g of semolina flour need approximately 100 ml of warm water with a pinch of salt.
+for every 100 g of semolina flour you need about 100 ml of warm water and a pinch of salt.